You may have experienced someone’s seemingly inauthentic ways of being overly likable and kind.

-The more skilled the manipulator becomes, the longer their ploys will tend to be.
-The ones who are capable of causing you the most pain are the ones who you call close.
+It is for the reasons above that the ones who are capable of causing you the most pain are the ones whom you call close.
+They’ve been around you the longest; they know the most.
 The closer you perceive someone to be, the more sensitive information about you they’ll possess.
 They’ll be trusted more, and will be armed with an inordinate ability to cause harm.

 A manipulator’s game thereby, is one of generating, storing, and not utilizing power until it’s time.
 The more skilled a manipulator grows to be, the fewer times they’ll be looking to utilize their power.
 They will collect, invest, and build.
 They’ll set themselves up to release everything they’ve got in one blow.